Sections in this article:

 Preventing Window Condensation

 So, what can you do?
 Ultimately, the best solution depends on the severity of the problem and its cause.
-If you’re experiencing condensation because of high indoor humidity levels, controlling moisture is the fastest and surest fix.
-If the condensation is caused by poorly insulated windows, on the other hand, improving weather-sealing or replacing the window may be the best solution.
+Controlling moisture is the fastest and surest fix if you’re experiencing condensation because of high indoor humidity levels.
+To stop condensation on poorly insulated windows, improve the weather sealing or consider window replacement as the best fix.

 A few quick fixes for window condensation include:

-• Increasing Ventilation: Better air circulation improves the airflow along the window, which may help reduce the occurrence of condensation.
-For instance, in the home, running an exhaust fan when using the shower is a conventional method for circulating warm, wet air.
-Additionally, ceiling fans, opening windows, and or installing a heat recovery ventilator can also increase airflow and reduce condensation.
+• Increasing Ventilation: Better air circulation improves the airflow along the window, which may help reduce condensation.
+For instance, running an exhaust fan when using the shower is a conventional method for circulating warm, wet air in the home.
+Additionally, ceiling fans, opening windows, and/or installing a heat recovery ventilator can also increase airflow and reduce condensation.
 Sometimes, all you need is just a bit more air movement to keep the temperatures constant and reduce moisture in the air.

 • Opening Drapes/Blinds: Heavy drapes minimize the flow of air at the window, which can contribute to condensation.
 By opening drapes and window treatments, the air moves more freely along the window, effectively reducing condensation.